“She said that Chavous was her mama’s family name, didn’t she? Wonder what happened to her daddy?”

 “Yeah, we weren’t in port long enough for me to get caught-up with my readin’.
 I have a whole mess of readin’ to do when I’m not working.
 I do wish I’d had the time to give her a good look-over before we left Charleston, though.
 There’s always somethin’ that needs adjusting, don’t ya know?”

-Kennia patter he shoulder.
+Kennia patted her shoulder.
 “I know you’ll be busy keepin’ everything running right.”
 She signed as she looked at her pocket watch.
 “Now I must relieve our Captain before he gets too cranky from being cooped-up in that little cockpit.
 Maybe you oughta invent or design a bigger one for tall folks!
 See ya later in any case.”

 Meanwhile, back at the mining camp (for that was what it really was), spring had come to stay even in the higher reaches of the Appalachian Mountains.
 With the milder temperatures the men were becoming increasingly boisterous.
 No longer content to huddle around the wood-stove and drink coffee for warmth, a few had made some half-hearted attempts to plant a small kitchen garden as a way of passing the time.
 No one made any effort to plow and plant a commercial crop.
 The pair of oxen spent most of their days standing and chewing their cud.
 For better or for worse, the group had abandoned all pretense of starting a real farm.
 Some had taken to panning for gold in a nearby mountain stream but without much success.